static55/PoissonDiscSampler/README.md

 This is a simple library that somewhat evenly arranges points in a graph.

+If you're doing some sort of serious number crunching, this might not be the library for you as I don't really know the "right"/most efficient way to implement this algorithm.
+But it works well enough for my purposes.
+Hopefully it'll work for you too.

 ##Examples

 ###A 200x200 graph with 500 points